 Then & Now: Quaker Essays, Historical and Contemporary, edited by Anna Brinton

-In a tribute to Henry J. Cadbury, the essays in this volume form a collection of works, of both an historical and contemporary nature, depicting the lives and representing the interests of the Society of Friends.
-The essays touch on all subjects, from individual family history to the fruits of thought, experience, and research from all climates.
-This copy is signed by the author, making it that extra bit special!
+In a tribute to Henry J. Cadbury, the essays in this volume form a collection of works, of both an historical and contemporary nature, depicting the lives – and representing the interests – of members of the Religious Society of Friends.
+These writings touch on all subjects, from individual family history to the fruits of thought, experience, and research from all climates.
+The copy we recently acquired is signed by its editor, Anna Brinton, making it that extra bit special.

 A Method of Prayer, by Johannes Kelpius

 This pocket-sized devotional is a companion volume to Harper’s The Cloud of Unknowing and A Guide to True Peace, or: The Excellency of Inward and Spiritual Prayer, conveniently small, gilt-colored manuals that arrange/translate anonymous or historical writings for modern use.
-Kelpius was a mystic who spent time in isolation in a cave in Wissahickon Valley Park, and his ‘Prayer is a rewarding read… and a fascinating bit of publishing history.
+Kelpius was a mystic who spent time in isolation in a cave in Wissahickon Valley Park, and his ‘Prayer is a rewarding read… not to mention a fascinating bit of publishing history!

 Help Wanted!
 The Experiences of Some Quaker Conscientious Objectors, by Arle Brooks and Robert J. Leach

 Brooks was a conscientious objector during World War II and he collaborated with historian Robert Leach (Quaker Nantucket: The Religious Community Behind the Whaling Empire), an objector himself, on this 48-page booklet published jointly by the American Friends Service Committee and Pendle Hill in 1940.

 Children of Light: In Honor of Rufus M. Jones, edited by Howard H. Brinton, with contributions from both Howard and Anna Brinton

-Another formidable collection of Quaker writings edited by the former Pendle Hill director.
+Another formidable collection of Quaker writings compiled by the former Pendle Hill director.
 These particular essays were written on the occasion of Rufus Jones’s 75th birthday and include contributions from such luminaries as Henry J. Cadbury, L. Violet Holdsworth, William Hull, A. J. Mekeel, Janet P. Whitney, and H. G. Wood among others.

 Travel directions to Pendle Hill.